 #3.
-The Potential for Neverending Keto Flu
+Potential for Never-Ending Keto Flu

 The keto flu is a temporary side effect of getting into ketosis.
-Most people just starting out on a keto diet experience a few weeks of fatigue and other issues, then happily transition into full ketosis.
+Most people just starting out on a keto diet experience a few weeks of fatigue and other issues, then transition into full ketosis.

 These symptoms are a result of your body adjusting to a different ratio of macronutrients (more fat and protein, fewer carbs).

 As your body depletes all the glycogen (stored glucose) you’ve been accumulating on a high-carb diet, you start to lose water quickly.
 This is because each gram of glycogen is stored alongside 2–3 grams of water.

 As your cells flush glycogen, they also lose water and electrolytes.
 And this can result in dehydration and electrolyte imbalances.

 Symptoms of Electrolyte Imbalance

 Without the right balance of fluids and electrolytes like sodium, magnesium, calcium, and potassium, symptoms of an electrolyte deficiency may appear, such as[*]: